-The underwriters propose to offer the ADSs in the U.S. offering and the ordinary shares in the European private placement at the initial public offering price per ADS and the offering price per ordinary share set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.5670 per ADS or £0.2257 per ordinary share.
+The underwriters propose to offer the ADSs in the U.S. offering and the ordinary shares in the European private placement at the initial public offering price per ADS and the offering price per ordinary share set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per ADS or £ per ordinary share.
+Any such dealers may resell shares to certain brokers or dealers at a discount of up to \$ per ADS or £ per ordinary share from the offering price.
 After the initial offering of the ADSs in the U.S. offering and ordinary shares in the European private placement, if all of the ADSs and ordinary shares are not sold at the initial public offering price per ADS and the offering price per ordinary share, the underwriters may change the offering price and the other selling terms.
 Sales of any ordinary shares in the European private placement may be made by affiliates of the underwriters.

-The underwriters have an option to buy up to 822,750 additional ADSs in the U.S. offering from us to cover sales of shares by the underwriters which exceed the number of ADSs specified in the table above.
+The underwriters have an option to buy up to additional ADSs in the U.S. offering from us to cover sales of shares by the underwriters which exceed the number of ADSs specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional ADSs.
 If any ADSs are purchased pursuant to this option to purchase additional ADSs, the underwriters will purchase ADSs in approximately the same proportion of ADSs as shown in the table above.
 If any additional ADSs are purchased, the underwriters will offer the additional ADSs on the same terms as those on which the ADSs are being offered.

-Mount Sinai, an existing shareholder, has indicated an interest in purchasing up to 15% of the ordinary shares (including ordinary shares to be represented by ADSs) to be sold in the global offering on the same terms as the other purchasers in the global offering.
+Mount Sinai, an existing shareholder, has indicated an interest in purchasing up to 15% of the ordinary shares (including ordinary shares represented by ADSs) to be sold in the global offering on the same terms as the other purchasers in the global offering.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no securities to this shareholder or this shareholder may determine to purchase more, less or no securities in the global offering.
 The underwriters will receive the same underwriting discount on any securities purchased by Mount Sinai as they will on any other securities sold to the public in the global offering.

 The underwriting fee in the U.S. offering is equal to the initial public offering price per ADS less the amount paid by the underwriters to us per ADS.
 The underwriting fee in the European private placement is equal to the offering price per ordinary share less the amount paid by the underwriters to us per ordinary share.
-The following table shows the offering price and the underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs and ordinary shares and based on an exchange rate of \$1.2563 per £1.00 as of July 16, 2020.
+The following table shows the offering price and the underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs and ordinary shares.

-Per ordinary Total Per ADS share No exercise Full exercise Offering price \$ 13.50 £ 5.3729 \$ 74,250,000 \$ 85,357,125 Underwriting discounts and commissions \$ 0.9450 £ 0.3761 \$ 5,197,500 \$ 5,974,999 Proceeds, before expenses, to us \$ 12.5550 £ 4.9968 \$ 69,052,500 \$ 79,382,126
+Per ordinary Total

+Per ADS share No exercise Full exercise

+Offering price \$ £ \$ \$

+Underwriting discounts and commissions \$ £ \$ \$

+Proceeds, before expenses, to us